-We are very excited to announce our first round of the Seresto® Circle of Love grant winners!
+We are very excited to announce our first and second round of the Seresto® Circle of Love grant winners!
 Each of these organizations goes above and beyond to care for vulnerable animals in need of homes.
 Check out each of their stories to learn more about them!

 This organization partners with small rural shelters and foster groups throughout Arizona and cares for over 4,000 cats and dogs per year.
 Due to extremely limited resources from the rural shelters and fosters, many pets are taken in with fleas and ticks, in some cases so severe that the animal can barely walk.